Stay Connected with CECH

 Dr. Sally Moomaw, Assistant Professor of Early Childhood Education, is collaborating with consultants from Math Works! to chart growth in the development of number sense in preschool children in several schools in Minnesota.
 Math Works! is funded by the St. Paul Foundation.
-Findings will be presented at the American Educational Research Association Annual Conference in San Francisco in late April, 2013.

-Dr. Vicki L. Plano Clark, Assistant Professor of Research Methodology, is collaborating with nursing researchers at the University of Nebraska Medical Center and the University of California, San Francisco to understand the process and impact of a psycho-educational intervention to help cancer patients manage their cancer-related pain.
+Dr. Vicki L. Plano Clark, Associate Professor of Research Methodology, is collaborating with nursing researchers at the University of Nebraska Medical Center and the University of California, San Francisco to understand the process and impact of a psycho-educational intervention to help cancer patients manage their cancer-related pain.
 The study design is a randomized clinical trial (RCT) that includes longitudinal quantitative and qualitative databases.
 Their research efforts focus on empirical questions about patients' experiences and outcomes and methodological questions about strategies for embedding qualitative methods in RCTs and integrating longitudinal mixed methods databases.
 (Information on article)

-Dr. Marcus L. Johnson, Assistant Professor, has several research projects in progress that center around “motivation in education.”
+Dr. Marcus L. Johnson, Associate Professor, has several research projects in progress that center around “motivation in education.”
 Alongside doctoral students and researchers both at UC and across the U.S., Dr. Johnson is exploring the academic motives of adult learners, as well as preservice teachers’ beliefs about motivational instructional strategies.
 In addition to these primary areas of research, Dr. Johnson is engaged in research through the Developmental and Learning Sciences Research Center that is exploring common misconceptions learners have in informal science education settings, as well as learners’ attitudes towards a burgeoning area of research known as Educational Neuroscience.

 Literacy and ESL